 Customers turn to the internet for answers to their questions and solutions to their problems.
 To grow your business, your job is to reach those customers with the right content at every stage of the purchase journey.

-Want to make an impact in customers’ decision-making?
+Want to make an impact in the consumer decision journey?

-Who wouldn’t want for customers to see their product, choose their product, use their product, and love it so much that they become repeat customers?
-(Bonus if they’re loyal to the brand!)
+Who wouldn’t want for customers to see their product, choose their product, use their product, and are so satisfied that they become repeat customers?
+(Bonus if there’s real love for the brand!)

 But in reality, the common purchase journey isn’t all that simple.
 It isn’t even linear.
 In fact, on any given day, potential customers are at different stages of the decision-making process.

-Besides that, how customers progress from one stage of the purchase journey to the next is more complex these days than the ideal path mentioned above.
+Besides that, how customers progress from one stage of the purchase journey to the next is more complex these days than the ideal path of ‘see, choose, use and love’ mentioned above.

 So what does that mean for you?

 For the competitive edge, you need to be where your potential customers are.
 Moreover, you need to be a source of valuable information at every stage of the purchase journey.

 That’s how you can maximize your impact – and play an important role – in customers’ decision-making.